Correlations drive the attosecond response of strongly-correlated insulators

+The $\tau_1$ timescale is also comparable to that reported by a later time-resolved electron diffraction experiment in NiO\cite{Windsor2021} using sub-gap excitation, which found that the rhombohedral lattice distortion along [111] — present in the ground state due to exchange striction — is reduced within \qty{310 \pm 80}{\femto\second}.
+The similarity of electronic and structural timescales confirms the assignment to charge transfer followed by polaron formation.
+Afterwards, the amplitude of the signal decays with $\tau_3$ = \qty{6\pm0.7}{\pico\s}, and remains constant within our sensitivity for up to \qty{50}{\pico\second}.
+The final metastable state is therefore found to be very long-lived, showing that here, strong correlations do not lead to fast thermalization.
+Such thermalization bottlenecks were already identified in charge-transfer and Mott insulators \cite{Kollath2007, Eckstein2009, rossi2025}.

 In summary, we have demonstrated that the correlated insulator NiO exhibits a fundamentally different attosecond response to an intense laser field, compared to the band insulator MgO.
-The fact that we do not observe any field-driven $2\omega$ signal in either experiment or simulations brings forth important questions for attosecond science, such as the feasibility of lightwave control at optical frequencies \cite{Borsch2023} in strongly-correlated systems, in contrast to standard insulators where this was demonstrated in numerous studies\cite{Hanus2021, Ossiander2022}.
+We do not observe any field-driven $2\omega$ signal in either experiment or simulations, despite speculation of its existence in earlier works \cite{Baykusheva2022, Granas2022}.
+This brings forth important questions for attosecond science, such as the feasibility of lightwave control at optical frequencies \cite{Borsch2023} in strongly-correlated systems, in contrast to standard insulators where this was demonstrated in numerous studies\cite{Hanus2021, Ossiander2022}.
 To further strengthen this observation, we also performed CEP-dependent TDDFT simulations (see SM \cite{SuppMat}) and find that the system response does not substantially change with CEP.
 This demonstrates that the Hubbard $U$ renormalization -- the preeminent system response -- is driven by the laser intensity and not by its electric field.